Okay, you’re currently stuck at home, just like your prospects.

 This can be a helpful resource, such as a blog post, free ebook, webinar, or some kind of freebie that they will find useful.

-Check out their company website or LinkedIn and Facebook accounts and see whether they’re looking for a solution to a certain problem and try to connect them with someone that can be of help – this doesn’t have to be anything from your niche; you can simply show that you know what they need and help them with it.
+Check out their company website or LinkedIn and Facebook accounts and see whether they’re looking for a solution to a certain problem and try to connect them with someone who can be of help — this doesn’t have to be anything from your niche; you can simply show that you know what they need and help them with it.

 This is called the Reciprocity Principle, and it’s a powerful psychological mechanism.
 Namely, after you give something to people or help them solve a problem without asking for anything in return, they feel obliged to return the favor.